 You know you’re becoming a legend when…

 Unfortunately, I can’t believe the Nick Drake Faked Death Theory.
-Honestly, folks, Nick and Elvis have left the building.
 While it seems there has always been a generous amount of myth-spinning around Nick’s life, it’s a life that doesn’t need any mythologizing – the simple truth of it is remarkable enough.
-At 18 years old, when I knew him, Nick had not written a single song; he played blues guitar with exceptional fluidity but there was nothing to indicate that he had unusually great ability or talent.
+At 18 years old, when I knew him, Nick Drake had not written a single song; he played blues guitar with exceptional fluidity but there was nothing to indicate that he had unusually great ability or talent.

 Yet within two years, he had created a highly original guitar technique for which he is justifiably respected; he had honed the ability to write songs of lasting power and beauty, developed a unique artistic persona and vocal style.
 Oh, and one more thing – he had quietly invented a new way to staple melodies to chord progressions – the kind of innovation that opens vast new territory for songwriters, as Brian Wilson did when he showed us how to twist key changes like pretzels.

 The south of France

 In March, 1967, I was a 19-year-old American girl living in Aix-en-Provence, France.
 I was (and still am) a singer and songwriter.
 At that time I was performing folk songs and my own originals with a partner in a cabaret in Aix, nominally enrolled in university classes during the day.
 Nick Drake introduced himself one evening after I’d finished my set and asked if I’d like to get together to play some songs.
 Among the songs I played for him was one of my own called Been Smokin’ Too Long.
 I couldn’t have known then that I would one day hear his voice singing it back to me, long after he was dead.